beowulfey/pylinnaeo/README.md

 * I want to make a dark theme for the app itself
 * I want to incorporate a PDB viewer
 * I want to show secondary structure within the alignment window.
+* Residue annotations for marking comments and observations.

 #### How do I get set up? ####